Lykos Wolfalike Dog Breed Info & Overview

 How does the Lykos Wolfalike differ from a Tamaskan or Utonagan?

-While similar in looks, the Lykos Wolfalike is smaller and more agile than Tamaskans or Utonagans.
-It also has a distinctive coat texture, often with sable, agouti, or wolf-gray coloring that enhances its wild appearance.
-Breeders focus on health, temperament, and versatility over sheer size.
+The Lykos Wolfalike is smaller and more agile than Tamaskans or Utonagans.
+It has a unique coat texture and colors like sable or agouti.
+Breeding focuses on health, temperament, and versatility rather than just size or extreme wolf-like looks.

 -